Getting Things Done Strategically

-1. In order to be able to get the writing that I want to get in every day, the first and most important strategy is for me to make a plan, prioritize, and stick to it.
+1. To be able to get the writing that I want to get in every day, the first and most important strategy is for me to make a plan, prioritize, and stick to it.
 Planning my day is the first thing I schedule each day.
-You can schedule your planning time any time of the day that you want.
+I can schedule my planning time at any time of the day that I want.
 Many people like to schedule at the beginning of the day.
-Still others like to plan in the evening before they go to bed.
+Others like to plan in the evening before they go to bed.
 I prefer to schedule my day at the end of my work day.
 This way I know where my work will pick up the following day, but my family life gets to take priority in the evening after my writing time is done.
-Planning my day only takes about 15 minutes, and I believe that it is my most important 15 minutes of the day.
+Planning my day only takes about 15 minutes, and I believe that it is the most important 15 minutes of the day.

-4. To make the most of SOFF principle,(Start, Organize, Focus, and Finish) I find it most efficient if I plan my projects into 15 minute tasks.
+4. To make the most of the SOFF Principles,(Start, Organize, Focus, and Finish) I find it most efficient if I plan my projects into 15-minute tasks.
 I am amazed at what I can get done in 15 minutes.
 If I’m looking to write articles during my project time, I first sit down and write down as many article ideas as I can for the next 15 minutes.
 Then I look through those ideas and find one that I think would be easy and quick to write.
-For the next 15 minutes I write everything I can think of about the topic.
+For the next 15 minutes, I write everything I can think of about the topic.
 I would then divide the ideas about those topics into article ideas and organize what material I had into each of the articles.
-When that fifteen minutes was up, I would then develop an article that I had the most information already.
+When that fifteen minutes were up, I would then develop an article in that I had the most information already.
 I would then spend the next 15 minutes either fleshing out or researching so that I could flesh out that article.
 The next 15 minutes might be spent organizing and editing the material I've written.
 It might take another 15 minutes to find a photo and publish the article.
-In less than an hour I could have an article completed as well as have the beginnings of several more.
+In less than an hour, I could have an article completed as well as have the beginnings of several more.

-5. On the days when I plan on being away from my work station for appointments, I carry several mini projects to work on while I wait.
-These projects can vary from dictating ideas for writing a press release into my evernote app on my smartphone, capturing an idea that I have for my current novel or nonfiction book, or it could be that I will read a business book on my kindle.
-It is definitely more productive than reading those out of date magazines at the dentist office.
+5. On the days when I plan on being away from my workstation for appointments, I carry out several mini projects to work on while I wait.
+These projects can vary from dictating ideas for writing a press release into my Evernote app on my smartphone, capturing an idea that I have for my current novel or nonfiction book, or it could be that I will read a business book on my kindle.
+It is definitely more productive than reading those out-of-date magazines at the dentist's or doctor's office.

 Goal Setting Process